alikagupta/BSE_Portfolio_2025/index.md

 </div>

 > Note: I took all my data and did all my filtration after the linear regression, but since it is a linear regression, you can do it either way.

+## Piezo Buzzers:
+Piezoelectric Buzzers work by rapidly vibrating a disc of piezoelectric material at a high frequency.
+Piezoelectric just means it changes shape when electricity is applied to it.

 ## Vibration Motor:
 I wanted to create a silent mode that still provided the user with feedback, so I decided to use a vibration motor.
 There are multiple types of vibration motors, but the type that I chose is the most common.
 It is called an Eccentric Rotating Mass (ERM) vibration motor, and as the name suggests, it vibrates by rotating a mass.
 The mass is uneven, so as the mass is rotated at a fast speed, the motor moves in a vibrating motion.
 I used a coin or pancake-style motor, so unlike larger ERMs, you can't see the mass, but you can see Figure 7 for the structure under the cap.
 This type of motor is often used for haptic feedback in small devices, like it is in mine.